Stage Orchestration

 Notice how the deploy stage has been pruned completely, rather than being a stage with empty steps.
 Further, since the notify stage normally waits on both build and deploy, in this situation, it only waits on build.
 The notify stage is still part of the build since its ruleset consists of only a runtime rule.

-Understanding the needs tag
+Understanding the needs key

 version: "1"